reselbob/CoolWithKube/Day-3/reviewlabfour/readme.md

 Here are the steps to take to start out:

-First, make sure you've told kubernetes to local minikube docker environment to get Docker images.
+First, make sure you've told kubernetes to inspect the local minikube docker environment to get Docker images.
 Thus, the command:

 `eval $(minikube docker-env)build`